tayonnbrewer/OpenHydrogen_PhotonGold/README.md

-# OpenHydrogen_PhotonGold
-Photon-Gold Matrix – a commons-based theoretical design for solar hydrogen production using gold nano-matrices
-OpenHydrogen: The Photon-Gold Matrix
+# 🌞 OpenHydrogen: The Photon-Gold Matrix

 **A Commons-Based Vision for Clean, Decentralized Hydrogen**